Patcha Ramachandra Rao: Association with national and international bodies

 Rao was a fellow of all four science and engineering academies of the country: Indian Academy of Sciences, Indian National Science Academy, National Academy of Sciences, India, and Indian National Academy of Engineering.
 He was also a fellow of The Academy of Sciences for the Developing World.
-He served in the council of Indian National Science Academy from 1996–98 and was serving vice-president when he died.
+He served in the council of Indian National Science Academy from 1996 to 1998 and was serving vice-president when he died.

 He was also a fellow of the Institution of Engineers.
 He played pivoted role in the societies associated with his profession.
 He had served as president of the Indian Institute of Metals and vice-president of the Materials Research Society of India.

 Awards and honours

 Rao received numerous honours and awards.
 The prominent among them are Shanti Swarup Bhatnagar Prize for Science and Technology of CSIR in 1985, INSA Prize for Materials Science in 1997, National Metallurgist Award in 2004 and Shanti Swarup Bhatnagar Gold Medal of INSA in 2005.
 He received the Distinguished Alumnus Award of Indian Institute of Science as well as that of the Department of Metallurgy, Banaras Hindu University.
 He was a recipient of Nayudamma Award of CSIR in 1999.
 The engineering profession has recognised his contribution with Vasvik Award in 1997, Distinguished Engineer Award of Institution of Engineers and Om Prakash Bhasin Award in 1998.
 For his contribution to the first Indian space experiment, he was awarded Inter Cosmos Medal of USSR in 1984.

 Rao was a Platinum Jubilee lecturer of Materials Science Section of Indian Science Congress at Goa in 1993, Prof. Brahm Prakash Memorial Lecturer at Indian Institute of Science in 2000 and both Daya Swarup and N.P.
 Gandhi Memorial Lecturer of the Indian Institute of Metals in 1998 and 2004 respectively.